Wallarm Health Check After Node Deployment¶

 -

-Send a malicious request to exploit the vulnerability.
+Send a request to your resource:

 -